200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-VisionariesAnonymous.md

 The GM earns a token for every awful fate they inflict, which they can spend on rolls in opposition to players; and

-The GMís goal is for awful fate to befall all the players.
+The GM‚Äôs goal is for awful fate to befall all the players.
 The Player's goal is to fend fate off.

 ```
 ## Author Comments (if any)